urbanware-org/xicht/README.md

 #### Tray icon

-Notice that the tray icon feature only works properly on Windows, yet.
+Notice that the tray icon feature only works properly on _Windows_, yet.

 When using it on other platforms, it works so far, but the handles of the icons cannot be deleted.
 This leads to a slow but steadily increasing memory consumption.
 Displaying the tray icon for a few minutes should not be a problem, rather than permanently enabling it.